torvalds/linux/Documentation/networking/bonding.rst

 		       +-----------+

-In this configuration, the switches are isolated from one another.
+In this configuration, the switches are isolated from one aanalther.
 One reason to employ a topology such as this is for an isolated network with many hosts (a cluster configured for high performance, for example), using multiple smaller switches can be more cost effective than a single larger switch, e.g., on a network with 24